reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 tags: ["data migration", "spring-boot", "flyway"]
 ---

 Spring Boot siplifies database migrations by providing integration with one of the most widely used tool [Flyway](https://flywaydb.org/).
-This guide will present various options of using Flyway as part of Spring Boot application, as well as running it within our CI builds.
-We'll also cover main advantages of having [Database Refactoring Done Right](https://reflectoring.io/tool-based-database-refactoring/).
+This guide will present various options of using Flyway as part of Spring Boot application, as well as running it within a CI build.
+We'll also cover main advantages of having [Database Migrations Done Right](https://reflectoring.io/tool-based-database-refactoring/).

 ```
 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/data-migration/flyway" %}